angx-system/angeliax/SCHEMA.md

 Examples: a low-cost water filter being tested at a repair workshop · an off-grid battery configuration under trial at a co-work space · an earthbag shelter method not yet proven for the local climate · a portable diagnostic device being calibrated at a community clinic · a mesh-network relay design in field trials.

 **Commons Log** — standing provisions only.
 What a node regularly and freely gives.
 The node is the specific provision.

 Examples: a weekly free meal served at a hostel kitchen · a spare room in a colive space, held open for traveling builders · a free consultation hour held every Wednesday at a community clinic · repair and technical guidance given freely at a neighborhood workshop · excess solar capacity from a household system, routed to a shared charging point.

+Some of these are surplus — capacity beyond what's needed, shared outward (the meal, the room, the solar capacity).
+Others, like a free clinic or a free school, are the provision itself, not an excess of it.
+Commons doesn't require surplus — only that the thing is currently, freely, and regularly given.

 Same client.
 Same keypair.
 Structurally separate.